dnhrdt/whisper_client/cline_docs/activeContext.md

 4. **Logging Refactoring**: Implemented specialized logging functions and replaced direct logger calls
 5. **Best Practices**: Added file editing best practices to .clinerules
 6. **Package Renaming**: Renamed the websocket package to ws_client to avoid conflicts with the standard Python websocket module
+7. **Perfect Score**: Achieved a perfect 10.00/10 code quality score for the entire codebase

-The code quality score has improved significantly, with src/websocket.py now achieving a perfect 10.00/10 score.
+The code quality score has improved significantly, with the entire codebase now achieving a perfect 10.00/10 score.

 ### Alpha Release Preparation
 We have created a comprehensive alpha release checklist to prepare for making the project public: